donaldsontu520/manipulating-python-strings-starter/exit-ticket.md

 - Your answer...

 ### Assume you have the string 'programming'.
-What's the index number of the letter a?
+What's the index number of the letter a (if you start from the letter p)?
 - Your answer...